-UT Arlington and the Center for Community Service Learning believe in the role of higher education in preparing students for life in a democratic, civilized society and in educating students who will become engaged citizens and serve their community.
+UT Arlington and the Center for Community Service Learning believe in the role of higher education in preparing students for life in a democratic, civilized society and in educating students who will become civic minded graduates and serve their community.
 Since its founding in Fall 2001, the Center for Community Service Learning has been providing service-learning opportunities to students and faculty at UT Arlington.

-The center (1) develops and supports opportunities for students and faculty to integrate academic study with community service; (2) helps faculty and students with service-learning placements, faculty development, curriculum development and assessment; (3) houses a service-learning resource library and a database of community agencies; and (4) administers faculty development grants, faculty and student service-learning awards and student service scholarships.
-Contact: Dr. Shirley Theirot, Director, email@example.com, 817-272-2124.
+The center (1) develops and supports opportunities for students and faculty to integrate academic study with community service; (2) helps faculty and students with service-learning placements; (3) provides faculty development programs; (4) houses a service-learning resource library and a database of community agencies; and (5) administers faculty development grants, faculty and student service-learning awards and student service scholarships.
+Contact: Dr. Shirley Theriot, Director, firstname.lastname@example.org, 817-272-2124.

 Back to top